-Most private equity transactions are carried out on a cash- and debtfree basis implying that the existing indebtedness has a direct effect on the purchase price.
+Most private equity transactions are carried out on a cash-free and debt-free basis implying that the existing indebtedness has a direct effect on the purchase price.
 In addition, the purchaser would normally refinance any existing indebtedness in the target company in connection with the transaction.
 This means that the purchaser in many cases would replace existing indebtedness with new indebtedness, namely a premature repayment of the existing indebtedness.
 This can of course raise issues, such as break-up fees as a consequence of the premature payment of the existing indebtedness, in relation to the existing creditor, which will need to be assessed before signing and resolved before or upon completion of the transaction.
 Normally, these issues are solved when negotiating the new financing documentation.
-However, in some cases issues relating to the purchaser's refinancing of the target company can be circumvented by refinancing the existing indebtedness with new indebtedness provided by the same debt provider (ie, by negotiating the refinancing with the same debt provider that provided the credit in the first place).
+However, in some cases, issues relating to the purchaser's refinancing of the target company can be circumvented by refinancing the existing indebtedness with new indebtedness provided by the same debt provider (ie, by negotiating the refinancing with the same debt provider that provided the credit in the first place).
 This procedure may enable the purchaser to replace the indebtedness without having to pay any break-up fees since the debt provider in fact remains with the credit.

-10 Debt-financing structures
+10 Debt financing structures

 What types of debt are used to finance going-private or private equity transactions?
-Do margin loan restrictions affect the debt-financing structure of these transactions?
+Do margin loan restrictions affect the debt financing structure of these transactions?
+Are there any other restrictions in your jurisdiction on the use of debt financing for private equity transactions?

 Private equity transactions include different types of debt instruments.
 Normally, the majority of the debt will be provided as senior bank loans, namely fixed-term loans for acquisition financing (usually divided into two or three tranches) in combination with a revolving facility (or an overdraft facility) for financing of the target's working capital needs.
 In addition hereto, mezzanine junior debt (with connected instruments, usually in the form of warrants) and shareholder loans are often used.
-Due to the current situation on the credit market, many private equity investors find it hard to obtain the bank financing needed to carry out a contemplated deal, at least in the debt-to-equity ratios that have been common on the market in recent years.
-Thus, it is presently not uncommon for a private equity buyer to request that part of the financing to be provided by way of a vendor note and the use of vendor notes representing a larger part of the debt has thus increased.
+Due to the turbulent situation on the credit market in recent years, many private equity investors have found it hard to obtain the bank financing needed to carry out a contemplated deal, at least in the debt-to-equity ratios that had been common on the market during 2005-2007.
+Thus, it is presently not uncommon for a private equity buyer to request that part of the financing be provided by way of a vendor note, and the use of vendor notes representing a larger part of the debt has thus increased.
+However, as the market is improving, debt-to-equity ratios are again increasing, but normally not to the highest ratios previously seen.

-There are no margin loan restrictions in Swedish law that affect the debt-financing structure of going-private or private equity transactions.
+There are no margin loan restrictions in Swedish law that affect the debt-financing structure of going-private or private equity transactions, and there are no other restrictions for debt finance specific for private equity transactions in Sweden, although general restrictions on such rules on financial assistance do, of course, apply also to private equity.

-11 Debt- and equity-financing provisions
+11 Debt and equity financing provisions

-What provisions relating to debt- and equity financing are typically found in a going-private transaction?
+What provisions relating to debt and equity financing are typically found in a going-private transaction?
 What other documents set out the expected financing?